cristoichkov/Abies_religiosa_vs_ozone/README.md

 Check more info about this pipeline in the [README_genomics](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/tree/master/1.-GENOMICS/README_genomics.md).

+To see a short summary about the analysis of the final data you can go to [Analysis_genomics](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/blob/master/4.-INFO_PROJECT/GENOMICS_ligth_analysis.md)

 # METABOLOMICS

 ### Quantify the relative abundance of secondary metabolites in healthy y damaged trees in two periods of concentration of O3